Islamic State says it has executed two captives from Norway and China

-CAIRO Islamic State said it had killed a Norwegian and a Chinese captive, showing what appeared to be pictures of the dead men under a banner reading "Executed" in the latest edition of its English language magazine on Wednesday.
+CAIRO Islamic State said it had killed a Norwegian and a Chinese captive, showing what appeared to be pictures of the dead men under a banner reading "Executed" in the latest edition of its English language magazine.

-It did not give any details in the online Dabiq magazine about how, when or where the men were killed.
+It did not give any details in the online Dabiq magazine, published on Wednesday, about how, when or where the men were killed.

 Norway's Prime Minister Erna Solberg told a news conference in Oslo that the Norwegian man, named by the foreign ministry as Ole Johan Grimsgaard-Ofstad, had most likely been killed.